ndless-nspire/Luna/README.md

 Luna is licensed under the Mozilla Public License v1.1.
 Luna is based on a derived version of MiniZip.
 See minizip-1.1/MiniZip64_info.txt for more information.
 Luna includes cryptographic software written by Eric Young (eay@cryptsoft.com), see the DES.* files for more information.
-The JS version uses FileSaver.js, MIT-licensed.

 ## Building it yourself